 4. Control your spending.

-Most people spend thousands of dollars without actually thinking about what they are buying.
-Log all of your monthly spending, cut back on things you don't need, and start saving the surplus or put it towards reducing your debt
+Much like going to the grocery store for one or two items and buying a cart full, it is easy to spend hundreds or even thousands of dollars with a quick swipe of your credit card.
+A better practice is to log all of your monthly spending, cut back on things you don't need, and start saving the surplus or put it towards reducing your overall debt.

 5. Pay off your highest-interest debts first.

-First pay down loan balances and/or credit cards with the highest interest, while paying at least the minimum due on all your other debt.
-Once the high-interest debt is paid down, tackle the next highest, and so on.
+When you find yourself in a position to pay ahead on your outstanding debt, first pay down those balances with the highest interest rate, while paying at least the minimum due on all your other debt.
+Once you've eliminated the high-interest debt, tackle the next highest interest rate using the same process.

 6. Pay more than the minimum.